landalab0/leonardo/README.md

 ## Merging Paired Reads

+We merge the R1 and R2 reads

 ```r
 mergers <- mergePairs(dadaFs, filtFs, dadaRs, filtRs, verbose = TRUE)
 ```

 ## Constructing the Sequence Table

+Generate a sequence table that we will use later

 ```r
 seqtab <- makeSequenceTable(mergers)